pippinbarr/felixkhaledbarr.com/_posts/2021-10-07-the-one-which-is-gifs-and-poets-tree.md

 into everything you touch.
 You are not responsible.
-You take no credit, as the night sky takes no credit for the moon, but continues to hold it, and share it, and in that way, be known.](https://explore.chairsandtables.org/post/137235427836/so-much-happiness)
+You take no credit, as the night sky takes no credit for the moon, but continues to hold it, and share it, and in that way, be known.](https://explore.chairsandtables.org/post/137235427836/so-much-happiness) +naomi shihab nye

 [what did i see to be except myself? i made it up